CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 precision and the evidential weight in favor of an effect of interest (see Matthews, 2001).
 Moreover, in order to reject the null hypothesis, one has to check whether the confidence interval does not include 1.
-It is however problematic to focus on whether the CI includes or not 1 regarding our statistical hypothesis (e.g., Wasserstein et al., 2020).
-I'm pretty sure that it is because... personally, I think that it is potentially inetresting to check that whenether both the lower and the upper limits are close to the point estimate.
+It is however problematic to focus on whether the CI includes or not 1 in order or not to reject H0 (e.g., Wasserstein et al., 2020).
+In my opinion, one can base our conclusion by regarding whether the CI includes 1 if and only if the width of the CI is small and quite close the point-estimate, because the more narrower CI, the more the evidential weight (Matthews, 2001).

-Now, let us carry out another `glm` model, rather than use `link = logit`, we will use `link = log`, this model is known as log-binomial regression.
+Now, let us carry out another `glm` model, rather than use `link = logit`, we will use `link = log`, this model is known as the log-binomial regression.

 ``` r
 model2 <- glm(Case~exposition, family = binomial("log"), data = data_wide); summary(model2)